Zhong-Lab-UCSD/HiFislides/README.md

 ***updated by Riccardo until here***

-## 5. Preprocessing of HiFi-Slide R2 reads
+## 6. Preprocessing of HiFi-Slide R2 reads

-By design, HiFi-Slide R2 sequences the tissue RNA (RNA end of the read pair).
+By design, HiFi-Slide R2 reads contain the sequences of the tissue RNA (RNA end of the read pair).

-In practice, one issue was the read throught by HiFi-Slide R2 into the spatial barcode.
-If occurred, HiFi-Slide R2 could carry sequence of the R1 from the recycled flowcell.
-To identify such cases, we search for the illumina R1 primer in HiFi-Slide R2 and also search for the overlap between HiFi-Slide R1 and R2 per read pair.
-The latter task was performed by PEAR v0.9.6 using default parameters.
-We excluded HiFi-Slide R2 that overlap with HiFi-Slide R1 or mapped with illumina R1 primer.
-Next, we used ``fastp`` to further process HiFi-Slide R2 reads.
-We had 6 different options for processing.
+Theoretically, it is possible that HiFi-Slide R2 sequencing reads the cDNA fragment but unintendedly reads through the fragment from one end to the other end.
+In other words, HiFi-Slide R2 could mistakenly include a portion of R1 in the recycled flow cell.
+To identify such cases, we search for overlap between L2R1 and L2R2 using the software PEAR (v0.9.6, minimum overlap size = 30 bp) and for the presence of Illumina Read 1 primer (in reverse complementary form) in L2R2 using the software fastp (v0.23.2).
+We exclude such L2R2 reads from further analysis.
+Moreover, we also use fastp to remove L2R2 with poor quality and remove low complexity regions (e.g. poly-G) from L2R2.

 Option 1